daneroo/snookr/trunk/green/scalr-utils/README.txt

      wattday
      wattmonth

-   -reads ted service every second and inserts into new table: ted.tedlive
+   +reads ted service every second and inserts into new table: ted.tedlive

    -uses 'now" as time stamp, ted db sores stamps in GMT